mikro-orm/mikro-orm/docs/docs/guide/04-advanced.md

 ### Removing entities

 There are several approaches to removing an entity.
-In this case, we first load the entity, if it does not exist, we return `notFount: true` in the response, if it does, we remove it via `em.remove()`, which marks the entity for removal on the following `flush()` call.
+In this case, we first load the entity, if it does not exist, we return `notFound: true` in the response, if it does, we remove it via `em.remove()`, which marks the entity for removal on the following `flush()` call.

 ```ts title='modules/article/routes.ts'
 app.delete('/:id', async request => {